 Typical braces consist of tiny brackets attached to the front of the teeth that are connected with a wire.
 The orthodontist adjusts the wire every four to six weeks to pull the teeth into the position.
 Sometimes the brackets can be put on the back of the teeth, making the braces less noticeable.
-Depending on the severity of the bite problem, the orthodontist might recommend rubber bands that connect the top teeth to the lower teeth or headgear that wraps around the head to put extra pressure on the teeth.
+Depending on the severity of the bite problem, the orthodontist might recommend rubber bands that put extra pressure on the teeth to help pull them into place.
 When the braces come off, your child will likely wear a retainer (a removable mouth appliance) to help keep the teeth in place until the jaw stops growing.

 Do braces hurt?

 Today's braces are very comfortable compared to the models from past generations.
 Because orthodontists can glue brackets directly to the teeth, they don't have to force metal bands around each tooth.
 The wires are more flexible, too, so they don't cause much unnecessary pressure.
 Your child may still feel a little sore for a day or two after the braces are tightened.
 A little acetaminophen or ibuprofen should help ease the discomfort.